Female Urology Overview

 Helpful Resources on Urinary Incontinence:

-Overactive bladder is the sudden, urgent need to urinate.
+Overactive bladder is defined by the sudden, urgent need to urinate.
 Sudden urination may occur at any time of the day.

 Symptoms